grafana/grafana/docs/sources/installation/upgrading.md

 ## Upgrading to v6.6

-The Generic OAuth setting, `send_client_credentials_via_post`, used for supporting non-compliant providers have been removed.
-From now on Grafana will automatically detect if credentials should be sent as part of url or body for a specific provider.
+The Generic OAuth setting `send_client_credentials_via_post`, used for supporting non-compliant providers, has been removed.
+From now on, Grafana will automatically detect if credentials should be sent as part of the URL or request body for a specific provider.
 The result will be remembered and used for additional OAuth requests for that provider.